A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Abstract

 \section{Abstract}

-Achieving dense connectivities is a challenge for most quantum computing platforms today, and a particularly crucial one for the case of quantum annealing applications.
-In this context, we present a scalable architecture for quantum annealers described by a hardware graph of degree $d=3$ and containing exclusively 2-local interactions to realize Ising models of arbitrary dimension.
-By describing the problem graph in terms of triangles, we derive this resource-efficient configuration based on logical chains of qubits.
-We also devise strategies to address the challenges of scaling this architecture, identifying driver Hamiltonians more suited to the symmetries of the logical solution space.
-We thus show a promising new route to scale up devices dedicated to classical optimization tasks within the quantum annealing paradigm.
+Achieving densely connected hardware graphs is a challenge for most quantum computing platforms today, and a particularly crucial one for the case of quantum annealing applications.
+In this context, we present a scalable architecture for quantum annealers to realize effective Ising Hamiltonians of arbitrary connectivity.
+Our proposal consists on a resource-efficient configuration based on a hardware graph where physical qubits are connected to at most other 3 and containing exclusively 2-local interactions.
+We derive this configuration based on chains of qubits encoding logical variables by describing the problem graph in terms of triangles.
+We thus present a promising new route to scale up devices dedicated to classical optimization tasks within the quantum annealing paradigm.